 4721 Soco Road, Maggie Valley NC, 28751 • 828-926-0285

-Located less than 5 miles from Maggie Valley, the Cataloochee Ski Area’s Tube World features specially crafted tubes, a “magic carpet” lift, and a snow-covered run.
+Located less than 5 miles from Maggie Valley (and a close drive from Waynesville), the Cataloochee Ski Area’s Tube World features specially crafted tubes, a “magic carpet” lift, and a snow-covered run.

 The park uses two snowmaking guns that can create snow at up to 80 gallons per minute, and over a distance of up to 50 yards.
 Tubing sessions at the Cataloochee Ski Area last up to an hour and 45 minutes.